poyoJGY/poyo-springboot2-webservice/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.jgy.book.poyo-springboot2-webservice' is invalid and this project uses 'com.jgy.book.poyo_springboot2_webservice' instead.
+* The original package name 'com.jgy.book.poyo-springboot2-webservice' is invalid and this project uses 'com.jgy.book.springboot' instead.

 # Getting Started